 |United Kingdom||Shrewsbury School||John Balcombe||UK.pdf||UKYPT|

 Countries which are planning to send a guest team, have sent a team or a guest team to IYPT recently or have expressed their indent to do so but have not yet applied for IMO status:

 An IYPT Member Organization is a legal entity which is officially recognized by the IYPT to represent the IYPT-related interests of a country.
 In particular, IMOs determine the team and the IOC representative for their country at their discretion.
 For the selection of the team, an IMO has to set up an appropriate selection procedure which gives all interested students from the respective country a fair chance to compete for a seat in the country’s team.

-IMOs gain their status by vote of the IOC, after a motion of the IMO candidate.
+IMOs gain their status by the vote of the IOC, after a motion of the IMO candidate.
 If the country in question already has an IOC representative, said representative must approve this motion.

 An IMO loses its right to send an IOC representative after not sending a team to the IYPT in two subsequent years.
-Furthermore, in this case other organizations of the country in question may apply for IMO status.
+Furthermore, in this case, other organizations of the country in question may apply for IMO status.

-After applying for IMO status, an IMO candidate may nominate a team for the IYPT until the IOC decides about their application at the following IOC meeting.
+After applying for IMO status, an IMO candidate may nominate a team for the IYPT until the IOC decides their application at the following IOC meeting.